 The Toledo Zoo is ranked as one of the top zoos in the United States!
 During the holiday season, visiting the zoo lights is a MUST!
 They do such a beautiful job with the Lights Before Christmas exhibit and the enormous Christmas tree is a showstopper.
 This is another activity that is fun for people young and old!

-Rutherford B. Hayes Presidential Museum
+5 | Rutherford B. Hayes Presidential Museum

 Rutherford B. Hayes was the first President to save much of his correspondence during his time in the White House.
 He was fascinated by genealogy and his family history and spent his life preserving objects and letters from important parts of his life.
 This included his time served as a lieutenant during the Civil War and his Presidency.
 If you love old homes and history, this place is a must.

 A good portion of the museum also shared the history of his wife, Lucy Hayes, who was a nurse in the Civil War.
-She was a strong female figure during her time and the museum has many preserved artifacts from her lifetime as well.
+She was a strong female figure during her time and the museum has many preserved artifacts from her life as well.

-Wildwood Metropark & Manor House
+6 | Wildwood Metropark & Manor House

 During Christmas time, locals can visit the manor house and tour the home decorated for the holidays.
 Outside they offer free s’mores for visitors and a large train display in the old limousine garage.
-I love walking through this beautiful, historic home every year and my kids love the s’mores station!:)
+I love walking through this beautiful, historic home every year and my kids love the s’mores station!

-If your kids begin to get cabin fever, Playland is the prescription!
+If your kids start to get cabin fever, Playland is the prescription!
 Let your kids run around on swing sets and bounce houses for an hour and they will be happy as clams.
 There is not much for parents to do during this time except watch, but the kids love it.